Functional Fitness Solutions

 • Adjust your chair height so your thighs slope slightly downward

-• Consider a saddle stool to support a neutral spine
+• Consider a saddle stool if it helps you maintain a more neutral spine

-Note: Saddle stools can be fantastic but finding the right fit is important.
-If it doesn’t work for you, that’s perfectly okay—find what suits your body best!
+Note: Saddle stools can be a great option, but finding the right fit is very important.
+If one doesn’t work for you, that’s perfectly okay.
+Find what feels most supportive for your body.

 Benefits and Drawbacks of Standing While Working on Patients

-3. Reduces compression on the lower back compared to sitting
+3. May reduce compression on the lower back compared to sitting

-4. Engages core and leg muscles, promoting overall strength
+4. Engages core and leg muscles for support

-5. Helps maintain a more neutral spine alignment for some people
+5. Can help some people maintain a more neutral spine

 1. Prolonged standing can lead to fatigue in the legs and feet

-2. May cause joint discomfort in the hips and knees over time
+2. May cause discomfort in the hips and knees over time

-3. Can lead to lower back discomfort without proper posture or support
+3. Can contribute to lower back discomfort without proper support

-5. Can result in sore ankles and knees without cushioned flooring or supportive footwear
+5. Can result in sore ankles, knees, or feet without supportive footwear or flooring

-• Stand tall with your shoulders back and relaxed, maintaining a straight line from head to feet
+• Stand tall with your shoulders relaxed, keeping your head stacked over your body

-• Engage your core muscles to support your spine and maintain stability
+• Lightly engage your core to help support your balance

-Note: If you find yourself shifting your weight back and forth too much, it’s a sign your lower body is tired.
-Consider sitting for a patient or two.
+Note: If you find yourself constantly shifting your weight from side to side, it’s usually a sign your lower body is getting tired.
+That’s your cue to sit for a patient or two.

 Finding the Right Balance

-Try alternating between sitting and standing to find what feels best.
-Your preference might even vary from day to day.
+Try alternating between sitting and standing to find what feels best for you.
+Your preference might even change from day to day.
 Some hygienists mix it up within the same appointment, like standing to probe and sitting to scale and polish.

-If someone is semi-reclined, that’s a standing patient for me.
-And if I need to reach too far because of the patient’s size (I’m 5’2”!), I’ll stand too.
+If a patient is semi-reclined, that’s a standing patient for me.
+And if I have to reach too far because of the patient’s size (I’m 5’2”!), I’ll stand then too.

 Stretching Breaks